 Check out your interviewer's profile on LinkedIn, for example.
 The more you know about them, the easier it will be to show them how you fit into their culture and, more importantly, how you can best fit the role they are looking to fill.

-Keep in mind that the cover letter is a complimentary document to the CV, not a repetition of it.
+Keep in mind that the cover letter is a complementary document to the CV, not a repetition of it.
+So again, watch the video below for our tips on how to stand out from the crowd with your cover letter!

 What to include in your cover letter: